 Note that this should only be done to houses which have either been established by yourself, your teammate, or one where you have the house’s value card in hand.

 Breaking a house: Houses can be broken.
 If house of value 9, for example, has been established by your opponent, and you have a Jack and a 2 in hand, you can lay your 2 on the house to “break” the house and establish your own.
 This now becomes a house of Jack/11 – if you already have one on the floor, the broken house is added to the existing pile.
 Houses cannot be broken when they have been ‘cemented’ – see below.

-Cementing a house (“pukka”): Houses can be cemented or fixed by laying a card of the exact value on top of an existing house.
-This can only occur where you have at least two cards of the same value in your hand, as you still need a card to pick up the house later.
+Adding to a house / cementing a house (“pukka”): Houses can be cemented or fixed by laying a second “layer” of cards adding up to that value, or by laying a card of the exact value on top of an existing house.
+This latter action can only occur where you have at least two cards of the same value in your hand, as you still need a card to pick up the house later.
 Note that this can occur more than once, and is not restricted to the establishing team – an opponent cementing a house you’ve created indicates that they have another card still in hand capable of picking up the house.